jaegerlu/BA/README.md

 used pangenome file: hprc-v1.0-pggb.gfa used annotation file: gencode.v38.annotation.gtf

+output files contain miniGFA, haplotype fasta, vcf and msa files for all selected genes.

 Note that pan2 only runs on gfa files like this containing grch38 as reference genome.